 How should I label my submissions?

 Judging for the Residential Architect Design Awards is blind, so all submission are tracked numerically.
 Once you register online and hit “submit,” you will receive an email with your confirmation number.
-Please list the last 3 or 4 digits of this number (everything after the E), along with the appropriate category number (1-15), on your entry packet and CD so it is clearly visible.
+Please list the entire number, along with the appropriate category number (1-16), on your entry packet and CD so it is clearly visible.

 What should I do if I'm not sure which category best fits my entry?

 Enter your project in the category you feel is most appropriate.
 If the judges believe it belongs in another category, they will switch it to that category during judging.
 Your entry will not be penalized.

 Any aspect of the architect's design that is unique, even for a custom house.
 Click here for previous winners in this category or see our March/April 2012 issue.